jane-ahone/light-crawler/readme.md

 ## 📦 Features

 - 🕸 Scrapes outage data by selected region/town
-- 📬 Sends daily emails with structured outage information
+- 📬 Sends daily emails when there is a planned outage with structured outage information of
 - 🔄 Schedules scraping and emailing automatically
-- 📁 Saves HTML snapshots (debugging or archiving)
-- 🧪 Supports both HTML and plain-text email formats

 ---